 - Nuances in breast surgery: breast augmentation, mastopexy, breast augmentation-mastopexy, and revision breast surgery

 - Hot topics in breast implants: new devices, soft tissue support, breast implant illness

 - Comprehensive body contouring: dynamic definition liposuction, fat transfer, and buttock augmentation

-Each year, the U of T Aesthetic Plastic Surgery Symposium concentrates on specific areas of current interest, where particular advances have been made.
-In addition to Canadian faculty, five visiting professors have been invited to present lectures in these specific areas.
+Each year, the U of T Aesthetic Plastic Surgery Symposium concentrates on areas of current interest where advances have been made.
+In addition to the Canadian faculty, five visiting professors have been invited to present lectures in these areas.

 We look forward to welcoming you to Toronto this spring.

-In this two-day symposium, through a combination of both didactic and interactive discussion, participants will learn about the latest techniques and developments in aesthetic plastic surgery.
-Participants will be exposed to a wide variety of both aesthetic surgical and nonsurgical procedures.
+In this two-day symposium, through both didactic and interactive discussions, participants will learn about the latest techniques and developments in aesthetic plastic surgery.
+Participants will be exposed to a wide variety of aesthetic surgical and nonsurgical procedures.
 Patient selection, techniques and outcomes, and patient safety are emphasized.

 Toronto Breast Surgery Symposium